michaeljolley/michaeljolley.github.io/_posts/2020/2020-01-08-using-automapper-with-dotnetcore-3.md

 {% endhighlight %}

-The resulting `userDTO` object will be similar to our first example, but this time will include the `BirthYear` property of 2000.
+The resulting `userDTO` object will be similar to our first example, but this time it will
+include the `BirthYear` property of 2000.

 ## Profiles

-A clean way to organize and maintain your mapping configurations is with profiles.
+A clean way to organize and maintain our mapping configurations is with profiles.
 Many times these `Profile` classes will encapsulate business areas (e.g. Ordering, Shipping).
-To start, create a class that inherits from `Profile` and put the configuration in the constructor.
+To start, we'll create a class that inherits from `Profile` and put the configuration in the constructor.

 {% highlight csharp %}